rackerlabs/design-system/_component_design/time-selector.md

 A time selector is comprised of the following elements:

-- **Drop-down selector (required)**: All possible minute and hour combinations appear on a drop-down list that the user accesses by clicking the drop-down selector.
+- **Drop-down selector (required)**: Selectable minute and hour combinations appear on a drop-down list that the user accesses by clicking the drop-down selector.
 The drop-down selector can be activated by keyboard input or when the user clicks anywhere on the time selector.
 See [drop-down selector]({{site.baseurl}}\components\drop-down-selector.html) for construction guidelines.
 - **Clock icon (required)**: Use the clock icon as a visual aid to remind the user that they are using a time selector.
 See the [Helix Toolkit](https://rackerlabs.github.io/helix-ui/components/icons/) for more information about icons.

 {% endcolumn %}